Hello! And, thank you so much for taking time to learn about me and my work as a Varsity Tutor!

 I have the knowledge, experience and ability to develop systematic approaches which will work; across the elementary/middle school academic subjects of: English Language Arts/Literacy, mathematics, behavior (social/emotional learning), science, and social studies.
 Additionally, I have a great deal of experience tutoring in writing for: high school/college level courses, essays and for test preparation.

-I have a highly flexible schedule and am available to meet the needs of your student across the internet, or right here in the Denver, Colorado area.
+I have a highly flexible schedule and am available to meet the needs of your student across the internet, or right here in the mountains of Colorado.
 Thank you for choosing Varsity Tutors.
 I wish you the best in your journey to academic success for your student!